 The AWS Standard implemented in the MTB facility offered a credible, globally-applicable framework for a major water user, to understand its own water use and impacts, and to work collaboratively and transparently with other local stakeholders for sustainable water management within the wider water catchment context.

-By implementing the steps and guidance of the AWS Standard we contributed to achieving good water stewardship practices that improve site water performance and contribute to wider sustainability goals.
+By implementing the steps and guidance of the Alliance for Water Stewardship Standard we contributed to achieving good water stewardship practices that improve site water performance and contribute to wider sustainability goals.